Venezuela takes control of gang-run jail, ‘dismantles’ criminal group

 Interior minister claims authorities have dismantled the feared criminal group that controlled the Tocoron prison, which had a pool, a zoo and restaurants.

-Venezuela says it has dismantled the Tren de Aragua gang after retaking control of a prison controlled by a feared criminal group in the northern state of Aragua.
+Venezuela says it has dismantled the Tren de Aragua gang after retaking control of a prison controlled by the feared criminal group in the northern state of Aragua.

 Interior Minister Remigio Ceballos made the claim on Saturday, days after the Venezuelan government sent in 11,000 soldiers and police into the Tocoron prison, which had restaurants, bars and even outdoor swimming pools, and functioned as the operating centre for Tren de Aragua.